TQQEU/tkinter-quiz/README.md

+# tkinter-quiz

-# Python Multiple Choice Quiz Application with possible multiple correct answers and a simple GUI
+a Python Multiple Choice Quiz Application with possible multiple correct answers and a simple GUI

 The Application is a simple multiple choice quiz program built with Python and Tkinter.
 The application loads questions and answer options from a YAML file, allows users to select their answers, and provides immediate feedback on their choices.
 It also supports an option to exit the quiz at any time.